cronvel/async-kit/bdd-spec.md

 } ) ;
 ```

-should evaluate async truthly && falsy && truthly to false, and run just the first and second jobs.
+should evaluate async truthy && falsy && truthy to false, and run just the first and second jobs.

 ```js
 var stats = createStats( 3 ) ;